New Years Eve Dinner

 - 1/2 cup dried cranberries

-Divide the wilted salad between serving plates.
-Top with dried cranberries and candied pecans.
+- Divide the wilted salad between serving plates.
+Top with dried cranberries and chopped almonds.